-- (3) Ensure that the California Department of Justice JUS 8716/8717 form is submitted on felony cases when provided by the arresting agency. - c.
+- (6) For all new cases that have not been declared WIC 602 wards of the court, the assigned CI DPO will utilize the Pre-Screen Risk Assessment Tool to complete an assessment of the youth.
+The purpose of this tool is to determine the level of risk and interventions needed and can be used as a guide for facility staff in developing a case plan.
+The assessment will be saved in the database.
+Additionally, a copy will be placed in the youth's file and uploaded by the unit clerk into - c.
 Youth Delivered by Parents/Guardian - (1) If it is alleged that a criminal act has been committed, advise that the youth be taken to the police agency in the appropriate jurisdiction. - (2) If the youth is an active ward and has violated probation, contact the field DPO and direct them to obtain SPO/Division Director approval. - (3) If the youth is not a ward and the problems with the youth are behavioral, refer the parents to a department- approved community resource. - B. Custody Intake Interview - 1.
 Purpose of Interview - a.
 Explain to the youth and parents the role and function of the Probation Department and Juvenile Court and provide a copy of the "Orange County Probation Department Juvenile Justice Guide."